-What LLM programmes can you do in South Africa?
+What LLM programs can you do in South Africa?

-LLM programmes are typically taught in English, although do check with your chosen institution to make sure.
+LLM programs are typically taught in English, although do check with your chosen institution to make sure.

 International students must have a study permit before they are allowed to enrol onto any course in South Africa.
 These are available from the South African embassy in your home country, or from the Department of Home Affairs in South Africa:

 Telephone: +27(0)12 314 8911 Fax: +27(0)12 328 3908